UTSAVS26/cognicore-ai/docs/source/user_guide/01_agents.rst

 Composition over Inheritance
 ----------------------------

-A key design principle in CogniCore is "composition over inheritance."
+A key design principle in CogniCoreAI is "composition over inheritance."
 The Agent is not a monolithic entity; it is *composed* of other, smaller components at runtime.

 When you initialize an Agent, you provide it with the pieces it needs to function:

 .. code-block:: python

-   from cognicore import Agent, OpenAI_LLM, VolatileMemory, CalculatorTool
+   from cognicoreai import Agent, OpenAI_LLM, VolatileMemory, CalculatorTool

    # 1. The Agent is given an LLM instance to power its reasoning.
    llm = OpenAI_LLM()